ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 Credit and thanks to Trashpanda, GenWilhelm, BaconCatBug, Phubar, Mothman_Zack, Zyllos and Kurcenkurce for their hard work developing/maintaining earlier versions of this mod, and elements contained within it!

 ## Update History:

+### v2.46

+* Added a button for each player to gain a CP.
+This button remembers whether you've gained a CP this battle round and won't let you gain a second.
+* When you show lines for Strategic Reserves, the lines corresponding to player battlefield edges will now show in that player's colour.
+* New button to show For the Dark Gods zones (middle of table quarters).
+* Swapped the deployment zones on some maps so that red's always on the left and blue on the right!

 ### v2.45